Faculty Office Ext.

 303

 Dr. Mai joined Nile University as an Assistant Professor in Fall 2021, where she teaches core physics courses to undergraduate students from different disciplines.
-Prior to joining Nile University, she had experience in teaching other courses including electromagnetics and electric circuits.
+Prior to joining Nile University, she gained experience in teaching other courses, including electromagnetics and electric circuits.
+She has authored/co-authored a US patent and 37 international papers published in highly ranked peer-reviewed journals and conferences.
+Currently, Dr. Mai is an associate member (2024-2029) of the International Center for Theoretical Physics (ICTP), allowing her to maintain long-term connections with ICTP research centers.

 Plasmonic Sensors for Biomedical and Infra-Red Detection Application